 Cards made for a good cause and often upcycled to respect and care for the environment.

 Making greeting cards has been a passion since I was an eight year old girl.
-I am often addressed as the Queen of recycling in the blogging community because of my love for recycling and upcycling.
+I am often addressed as the 'Queen of recycling' in the blogging community because of my love for recycling and upcycling.
 You can see more of my upcycled cards under the label "partly recycled".

 Since the last 15 years, I have raised funds through cards for women's and children's charities in India such as SOS in Mumbai where we donated milk powder for HIV positive mothers.
 We also supported Salam Balak - a trust for street children.

-Funds were raised for natural disaster in Indonesia,The Philippines, Japan, Nepal and children in Combodia (through my older one's service in school).
+Through sale of my cards, I have raised for natural disaster in Indonesia,The Philippines, Japan, Nepal and children in Combodia (through my older one's service in school).

 One of the teachers in Jakarata Intercultural School was supporting a school in CIsarua in Indonesia and we were lucky enough to sell enough cards to raise money to buy stationery for the children in that school.

 I have also sold cards to raise money to support an HIV positive rehab home for sex workers in Malaysia.

-I am grateful to the international schools (American School of Mumbai in India, Jakarta Intercultural School in Indonesia and Eton House International in Jakarta) who encouraged my talent by providing me a platform to sell my cards.
+I am grateful to the international schools - (American School of Mumbai in India, Jakarta Intercultural School in Indonesia and Eton House International in Jakarta) who encouraged my talent by providing me a platform to sell my cards.

 On my to do list is also to hold card making sessions for children and mums.

 Beside the above, I also run a forum called the United World Sanctuary wherein I hold mini-retreats for women which include guided meditation for deep relaxation.